devTobbe/subparse/README.md

 # subtitle-parser
-A simple subtitle-parser that outputs a json file.
+A simple subtitle parser that outputs a json object with the parsed content.

 ## Planned Supported formats
 - .srt